 But "Anchorman 2" is Ron Burgundy's story.
 In multiple scenes, Brick, Brian and Champ stand off to the side and watch Ron go.
 James Marsden spices things up a bit as a dashing, brawny rival anchorman at GNN.
 And there are plenty of big name cameos, particularly in a scene near the end of the film which pays tribute to the original, while also making fun of the over-abundance of TV news outlets.

 "Anchorman 2: The Legend Continues" is a hard PG-13 for lots of adult language, content and references.
 It's appropriate for mid-teens and up.
-The two hour running time isn't a problem because, even though this isn't the funniest film of the year, you keep hoping that the next gag will work.
+The two hour running time isn't a problem because, even though this isn't the funniest film of 2013, you keep hoping that the next gag will work.
 And more often than not it does.

 On The Official LCJ Report Card, "Anchorman 2: The Legend Continues" gets a B.

 Dino Disaster.
 Tyrannosaurus Wreck.
 These may be bad puns, but they perfectly describe the family adventure "Walking with Dinosaurs", which left its mark as one of the worst movies of 2013.